 V. WRONG WAY NUMBER 4: NEO-EVANGELICALISM

-Carl Henry was the leading voice in the Neo Evangelical movement.
-He is known for his leading work in this regard, titled The Uneasy Conscience of Modern Fundamentalism.
-This book represents the Magna Carta of the emerging prominence of the Neo Evangelical position as the pendulum now swung away from historic militant Fundamentalism in American Church history.
+Carl Henry, the leading voice in the Neo-evangelical movement, is known for his leading work in this regard, titled The Uneasy Conscience of Modern Fundamentalism.
+This book represents the Magna Carta of the emerging prominence of the Neo-evangelical position as the pendulum now swung away from historic militant Fundamentalism in American church history.

 From a sense of logic and reasoning, Henry’s postulations seem quite persuasive.
-However, he fails to provide any sort of biblical basis for his thesis regarding the necessity of a social emphasis by the institution of the Church12 apart from the obvious relationship that we have seen in Luke, chapter 3—that social/cultural change primarily emanates from evangelistic endeavor.13
+However, he fails to provide any sort of biblical basis for his thesis regarding the necessity of a social emphasis by the institution of the church15 apart from the obvious relationship that we have seen in Luke chapter 3—that social/cultural change primarily emanates from evangelistic endeavor.16

-This is unfortunate, because once again in the major epochs of American Church history, the institution of the Church is about to miss the obvious way in which it should primarily—and is best suited to, in terms of overall effectiveness— relate to and best affect the State.
+How unfortunate because once again in the major epochs of American church history, the institution of the church is about to miss the obvious way in which it should primarily—and, in terms of overall effectiveness—is best suited to relate to and best effect the state.

 When Henry makes the charge that “Modern Fundamentalism does not explicitly sketch the social implications of its message for the non-Christian world,” has he not failed to consider Luke 3?

-Many more voices of founding Neo-Evangelical influence which advocated social-political change via the institution of the Church could be cited, but even though one of the major tenets of Neo Evangelicalism is social involvement and reform (similar to the emphasis of Theological Liberalism, but void of its doctrinal heresy), the leaders once again, nonetheless provide no scriptural basis for social involvement and overlook the extremely simple and profound insight and model of Luke, chapter 3.
-Conclusively, Neo Evangelicalism is not the best way to change culture; it only detracts from the most excellent, God-given means of doing that: Evangelize the lost as did John the Baptist.
+Many more voices of founding Neo-evangelical influence which advocated social-political change via the institution of the church could be cited, but even though one of the major tenets of Neo-evangelicalism is social involvement and reform (similar to the emphasis of Theological Liberalism, but void of its doctrinal heresy), the leaders once again, nonetheless, provide no scriptural basis for social involvement.
+The leadership overlooks the extremely simple and profound insight and model of Luke chapter 3.
+Conclusively, Neo-evangelicalism is not the best way to change culture; it only detracts from the most excellent, God-given means of doing that: evangelize the lost as did John the Baptist.